Bella Thorne: "It would be sad if I quit because of 'cancel culture'"

 In another memorable scene from Paradise City’s first episode, the returning Johnny rants against the music industry while standing on the roof terrace of his luxury apartment that was bought with said industry’s money.
 In it, he characterises the business as “psychotic”, a description Thorne – who also has a growing music career – agrees with to some extent.
 “The music industry doesn’t have a union so that already makes it a fucking shitshow to do anything,” she says.
 This isn’t strictly true – SAG-AFTRA, the American Federation of Musicians and the American Guild Of Musical Artists all exist – but it does highlight the fact that a lot of mainstream artists aren’t aware of the help that’s available to them.
 “I’ve seen people do some pretty crazy shit in music.
 I’ve definitely had my fair share of interesting experiences.”

-Like many child stars before her, Thorne moved away from the wholesome pre-teen image crafted for her by the studio.
+As she grew up, Thorne moved away from the wholesome pre-teen image crafted for her by Disney execs.
 She did things that are typical of young adulthood – drinking, dating and exploring her sexuality – but because of the world she had first become famous in, her actions were harshly scrutinised.
 The media accused her of being a heroin addict and simultaneously sexualised her while labelling her a “slut”.
 In one 2017 article published by Screen Rant, the actor was described as “crazy” in a listicle of Disney stars who went “off the rails”.
 The suggested evidence?
 Her colourfully dyed hair, wearing of bikinis, drinking and taking naked photos of herself.
 Hardly out of the ordinary.
 Given the constant online battering and inevitable toll that takes on a person’s mental health, we have to ask: is fame really worth it?

 “I keep fighting, even when I feel like wanting to die inside my bed”